cloud-hybrid/parameter/README.md

-`@cloud-technology/parameter` aims to strictly define a naming and constructor convention to ease efforts associated with configuration, while allowing for an easy inheritance pattern to further extend from.
+`@cloud-technology/parameter` aims to strictly define a naming and constructor convention to ease efforts associated with configuration, while allowing for an easy inheritance pattern to further extend from; examples of applicable extensions include usages with:

+- `etcd`
+- Hashicorp's `vault`
+- AWS Secure Systems Manager
+- AWS Secrets Manager
+- Microsoft Cloud Vault
+- GCP Credential Management

 ## Usage ##